-Sonaptic mobilization: the Peri-Sonapticon Until now, a presentation did afford a large-scale studio such as the Klangdom at the ZKM Karlsruhe, as the neuronal activity was elaborately controlled by a central computer.
+Sonaptic mobilization: Theatre of Memory & Peri-Sonapticon Until now, a presentation did afford a large-scale studio such as the Klangdom at the ZKM Karlsruhe, as the neuronal activity was elaborately controlled by a central computer.
 The Peri-Sonapticon makes the whole system mobile and flexible by the fact, that each audio-neuron sculpture itself performs the sonic processing on a microprocessor.
 Here, Tim Otto Roth enhances the loudspeaker sculptures, which he has already successfully used for the sound installation [aiskju:b].
 The electronics is extended by two special microphones, so the speakers can emit and record sound autonomously in 360 degrees (peri = circular).
 The Peri-Sonapticon is thus composed of individual autonomous units like parallel processing network of nerves and thus reacts much more directly to the analogue space - a significant difference to the studio version.

 Most people do know feedback in acoustic systems as a cascading effect of a microcophone in combination with a loudspeaker as explored artistically by Jimmy Hendrix with his guitar.
 The Sonapticon uses a similar but different scheme.
 The basic unit of the Sonapticon are audio neurons interconnected not by wires but by sound transmitted in space.
 An audio neuron registers impulses spikes) from its acoustic environment by a microphone and fires its own impulse by a loudspeaker.
 The clue of that system is that every neuron gets assigned a sine tone with an individual frequency.